louis-she/center-loss.pytorch/README.md

 ## Usage

-**Training** No need to create dataset dir.
-The following command will create it and download everything automatically.
+**Training** No need to download anything.
+The following command will create directorys and download everything automatically.

 ```
 mkdir ~/datasets # if leave every thing as default